Loss Payable Versus Lender's Loss Payable

 What is a Loss Payee?

-The term loss payee is a generic term meaning a person or entity that has an interest in property held or used by someone else.
-A loss payee may be a property owner, a lender, a buyer of property or some other party.
-In the above example, Pleasantville Bank has an interest in the automatic car washing machine to the extent of the loan it has extended to Buckley's.
-Laver Supply has an interest in the self-service equipment because Laver owns the machine.
+To understand loss payable clauses you must first comprehend the meaning of loss payee.
+This is a generic term meaning a person or entity that has an interest in property held or used by someone else.
+A loss payee may be a property owner, a lessor, a lender, a buyer or some other party.

-The term loss payee generally means someone who has an interest in personal property.
-A loss payee should be distinguished from a mortgagee.
-The latter term means a lender that provides funds for the purchase of real property (land and/or buildings).
+A loss payee differs from a mortgagee.
+This term means a lender that provides funds for the purchase of real property (land and/or buildings).
 Mortgagees are covered under a standard mortgage clause that is included in most property policies.

 Loss Payable Provisions Endorsement